-Training to become a commercial pilot can be challenging but the rewards on becoming a commercial pilot are extremely satisfying.
+Training to become a commercial pilot can be challenging but the rewards on becoming a pilot in commercial flying are extremely satisfying.

-The sections below set out some of the career options and training pathways.
+The sections below set out some of the career options and training pathways n commercial flying.

 Commercial Pilot Requirements